DOAJ/doaj-kit/building-blocks/typography.md

 category: building-block
 ---

+⟶ [Download all font files](/files/fonts.zip) used in the UI.

 We have paired the SIL-licensed open source typefaces _Spectral_, a serif, _Source Sans Pro_, a sans-serif, and _Source Code Pro_, a monospaced sans-serif, to be used throughout DOAJ’s interface.
 All fonts were designed with screen reading and user interfaces in mind.

 Their usage is restricted to the following: